AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ## Step 7: Add visitor API code to the page {#section-c2bd096a3e484872a72967b6468d3673}

-Place the `[!UICONTROL VisitorAPI.js]` file within the `<head>` tags on each page.
+Place the `VisitorAPI.js` file within the `<head>` tags on each page.
 When you the `VisitorAPI.js` file to your page:

 * Put it at the beginning of the `<head>` section to it appears before other solution tags.
-* It must execute before AppMeasurement and the code for other [!DNL Experience Cloud] solutions.
+* It must execute before AppMeasurement and the code for other CX Enterprise solutions.

 ## Step 8: (Optional) Configure a grace period {#section-aceacdb7d5794f25ac6ff46f82e148e1}